YourNumber1Fan/FinanceJS/README.md

 # FinanceJS
-this is a training project.
+This is a training project.
 Frontend is implemented on pure JS.
 Backend was provided by a teacher of the school.
 To test requests, you can use Postman program.